mengtao-code/templatejs/README.md

 * README.md, modify this document for new project
 * src/App.tsx, it's the entry of new project
 * dependencies in package.json
-* project name in package.json
-* project version in package.json
-* project description in package.json
-* project author in package.json
+* project base information (name, version, description, author) in package.json
 * src/myapp/**, all new files should be in there
-* jest.setup.js
+* test/jest.setup.js